Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 ###### Blocking inbound / outbound network traffic using the Windows Firewall

-The Windows Firewall can be configured to block all inbound / outbound connections that do not match a rule, which allow to stricly control the network footprint of the system on the internal network.
+The Windows Firewall can be configured to block all inbound / outbound connections that do not match a rule, which allow to strictly control the network footprint of the system on the targeted network.

 The following `netsh` commands or PowerShell cmdlets can be used to enable the Windows Firewall, and block all inbound / outbound traffic: